MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 # How to manage Azure subscriptions with the Azure CLI

-The Azure CLI helps you manage your Azure subscription, create management groups, and lock subscriptions.
-You might have multiple subscriptions within Azure.
+The Azure CLI helps you manage your Azure subscription, create management groups, and lock subscriptions.You might have multiple subscriptions within Azure.
 You can be part of more than one organization or your organization might divide access to certain resources across groupings.
 The Azure CLI supports selecting a subscription both globally and per command.

 For detailed information on subscriptions, billing, and cost management, see the [billing and cost management documentation](/azure/billing/).

 ## Tenants, users, and subscriptions

 A _tenant_ is the Azure Active Directory entity that encompasses a whole organization.
 A tenant has one or more _subscriptions_ and _users_.
 Users are those accounts that sign in to Azure to create, manage, and use resources.
 A user may have access to multiple _subscriptions_, but a user is only associated with a single tenant. _Subscriptions_ are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.

 To learn more about the differences between tenants, users, and subscriptions, see the [Azure cloud terminology dictionary](/azure/azure-glossary-cloud-terminology).